 The demand for clinics is so great that we require riding participants (those that are bringing horses, whether they actually ride or do groundwork) to be subscribers to the online video library.

-We see the clinics as a benefit to our online video library or DVD subscribers who are working through the process with their horses and seek additional hands on observation and feedback from Warwick.
+We see the clinics as a benefit to our online video library subscribers who are working through the process with their horses and seek additional hands on observation and feedback from Warwick.
 We will open registration about 6 months prior to the clinic date, giving riders plenty of opportunity to progress through the process with their horses.
 Please read the FAQ page before you send in your registration form.
 Deposit is required upon registration.

 More about Clinics